pouya-eghbali/brackets/README.md

 ![](https://github.com/pooya-eghbali/brackets/raw/master/logo.png "Python Brackets")

+# DeaD

+This project is dead and unsupported, I wish I had more time to work on this, but sadly I don't, at least not now.

 Brackets is a yet-another, a not just a pre-processor, a language built on top of Python, allowing to use {} instead of indentation in Python, and it allows defining powerful anonymous functions and introduces much more sugar and candy into Python's syntax and abilities.

 Visit [Brackets Website](http://python-brackets.org) for examples and more info or